-- Course related costs not included in the fee (e.g. contributions to trips, equipment and uniform) - Transport - Exams, professional membership fees and registration fees - Meals - Childcare (for learners aged 20 or older on their first day of learning) - Digital Grant - UCAS Fees - Funds for travel to visit a university or to a job interview
+- Course related costs not included in the fee (e.g. contributions to trips, equipment and uniform)

+- Transport

+- Professional membership fees and registration fees

+- Meals

+- Childcare (for learners aged 20 or older on their first day of learning)

+- Digital Grant

+- UCAS Fees

+- Funds for travel to visit a university.